 Due to the large-scale oil and gas development and exploration operations across the County and in its surrounding, the likelihood of petroleum hydrocarbons entering the lake water through various means cannot be ignored.
-Envirolead recommends that analyses of petroleum hydrocarbons dissolved in the lake water should also be included in the monitoring program.
+It is recommended that analyses of petroleum hydrocarbons dissolved in the lake water should also be included in the monitoring program.